-Canon 100D versus Fujifilm X-A5
+Canon 100D vs Fujifilm X-A5

-The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X-A5 are two digital cameras that were officially introduced, respectively, in March 2013 and January 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Fujifilm X-A5 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2018.
 The 100D is a DSLR, while the X-A5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A5 is notably smaller (25 percent) than the Canon 100D.
 Moreover, the X-A5 is markedly lighter (11 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the X-A5 are weather-sealed.